 - Attempted suicide

-Due to all of the risks outlined above and the limited understanding of these procedures, rapid detox patients must be carefully selected.
-To be considered for one of these procedures, doctor’s suggest that a person must be generally healthy and have no more than two co-occurring disorders or conditions.
+To be considered for one of these procedures, doctors suggest that a person must generally be healthy and have no more than two co-occurring disorders or conditions.
+These procedures can lead to further complications or adverse reactions if a person is not in the right state.

 What Happens After Detox?